kr-rohith-hegade/Healthcare-Analytics-Project/README.md

 # 🏥 Healthcare Analytics Project
+Healthcare Data Analysis using SQL, Excel, Tableau and Power BI

 ## 📌 Project Overview
 This project focuses on analyzing healthcare data to identify trends, improve operational efficiency, and support data-driven decision making.
 The project demonstrates end-to-end analytics using SQL, Excel, Power BI, and Tableau.